 Letter 549: You, Olympius, won the contest.

-Show, then, that this man is stronger than those who think they can overpower him.
+Show, then, that this man is superior to those who suppose themselves superior to him.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.